 While bagnet resembles lechong kawali, we can still differentiate it because of the long, meticulous and traditional processes of the Ilocanos in cooking them.
 These processes have been handed from one generation to another.

 The traditional way starts with boiling the carefully-selected and cleaned chopped pork belly into the water with herbs and spices.
 Many are still using talyasi or an oversized iron vat under burning firewood because they believe that using it will result in a more pleasant and luscious treat.

-After boiling for a few hours, the chopped belly are dunked into a boiling oil and will stay there for a few minutes only.
+After boiling for a few hours, the cooks will dunk the pork bellies into huge pan boiling oil for a few minutes only.
 This is just to make the skin crispy while leaving the fat and meat melt-in-your-mouth.
-Leaving the meat a few minutes more will result in a darker and bitter bagnet.
+Cooking the meat a few minutes more will result in a darker and bitter bagnet.

 The popularity and demand of bagnet are high.
 It is now in the point that many restaurants outside Ilocos are selling it.
 However, allow me to say that nothing can beat the classic.